Open-Grid-Alliance/vision-paper/main.md

 The Open Grid can only come about through deep collaboration and open architectures.
-While many Grid technologies are being implemented today, it will be a decades-long journey of innovation and it will touch all levels of the stack, from fiber optics to AI-driven workload automation.
+While many Grid technologies are being implemented today, it will be a decades-long journey of innovation that will touch all levels of the stack, from fiber optics to AI-driven workload automation.